paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-012-federal-regulation-and-development-of-power.md

 **(e) Enforcement**

-(1) The ERO may impose, subject to paragraph (2), a penalty on a user or owner or operator of the bulk-power system for a violation of a reliability standard approved by the Commission under subsection (d) of this section if the ERO, after notice and an opportunity for a hearing—
+(1) The ERO may impose, subject to paragraph (2), a penalty on a user or owner or operator of the bulk-power system for a violation of a reliability standard approved by the Commission under subsection (d) if the ERO, after notice and an opportunity for a hearing—

-  (A) finds that the user or owner or operator has violated a reliability standard approved by the Commission under subsection (d) of this section; and
+  (A) finds that the user or owner or operator has violated a reliability standard approved by the Commission under subsection (d); and

   (B) files notice and the record of the proceeding with the Commission.